Chapel Hill High School (Douglasville, Georgia)

 Chapel Hill High School is a public high school in Douglasville, Georgia, United States.
 It is known for its strong academic performance and athletic teams.

 History

 Chapel Hill High School opened for the 1999–2000 school year.
 It was the fourth high school to open in the Douglas County School District, due to the overcrowding of Alexander, Douglas County, and Lithia Springs High Schools.

 Curriculum

 Chapel Hill High School is known for strong academic performance.
 CHHS met AYP for the 2007–2008 school year.
 In 2005, 72% of the student body passed the science section of the GHSGT (Georgia High School Graduation Test), 96% passed the English section, and 95% passed the math section, compared with statewide averages of 68%, 95%, and 92% percent, respectively.
-Chapel Hill also offers a variety of Advanced Placement courses, the largest amount of any high school in the county, followed closely by Alexander High.
+Chapel Hill also offers a variety of Advanced Placement courses, the largest amount of any high school in the county, followed closely by Alexander High School.

 Chapel Hill offers the following Advanced Placement courses: